Updated March 8, 2023

 3. Government Research (employee)

-My own government research career has been in immigration, which is super interesting and impacts people’s lives!
-(I wrote about PhDs working in government in this post.)
+My own government research career was in immigration, which is super interesting and impacts people’s lives!

 And, one of the coolest things about my government experience has been working with other countries–and seeing that they all have governments doing the exact same stuff.